honzajavorek/honzajavorek.cz/content/2020-02-04_how-i-consume-content.md

 ## Offline, without garbage

-Prague's metro doesn't have good cell phone signal coverage, and the same is true for some train routes in the Czech Republic, so it helps that **Pocket can download articles for offline reading**.
+Prague's metro doesn't have a good cell phone signal coverage, and the same is true for some train routes in the Czech Republic, so it helps that **Pocket can download articles for offline reading**.
 Useful also on long flights.

 With today's state of the web, it also helps **Pocket strips off all the garbage surrounding the text I want to read**.
 It gives me purely the content of the article.
 No ads.
 No pop-ups.
 No tracking.
 No bullshit.